JinfengXiao/DTRF/README.md

 # DTRF
-This repo contains Jinfeng Xiao's **Python 2.7** implementation of **decision trees** and **random forests** for binary or multi-class classfication.
+This repo contains a **Python 2.7** implementation of **decision trees** and **random forests** for binary or multi-class classfication.
 Currently the code works with **categorical attributes** only.

-This repo was part of Jinfeng's solution to a programming assignment in 2016.
+This repo was part of the author's solution to a programming assignment in 2016.
 You are welcome to use it in accordance with the license agreement and academic integrity.

 ## Usage